more456/WowzaJsApi/README.md

 	streamFile: 'ipCamera.stream', // default is 'myStream.stream'
 	application: 'webrtc',         // default is 'live'
 	appIstance: '_definst_',       // default is '_definst_'
-	mediaCasterType: 'rtp'         // default is 'rtp' });
+	mediaCasterType: 'rtp',         // default is 'rtp'
+	username: '' ,        // default is 'rtp'
+	password: ''         // default is 'rtp'
+});
 wowza.someWowzaMethod(); // now you can use the JS wowza API.
 ```